 To obtain 501(c)(3) status, organizations must fulfill certain requirements:

-• Refrain from supporting or endorsing political candidates;
+- Refrain from supporting or endorsing political parties and candidates

 One of the main benefits of the 501(c)(3) status is the ability to offer tax deductions for those who support the organization with donations and gifts.
 These organizations can also receive grants and charitable contributions from government agencies and private foundations.